Group-theoretic Johnson classes and a non-hyperelliptic curve with torsion Ceresa class: Introduction

-Via the $\ell$-adic cycle class map, the Ceresa cycle gives rise to a Galois cohomology class which only depends on the rational equivalence class of the Ceresa cycle.
-Hain and Matsumoto \cite{HM} reinterpret this class in terms of the Galois action on the pro-$\ell$ \'etale fundamental group of $X$, and describe an analogous class $\nu(X)$ which is basepoint-independent.
+which only depends on the rational equivalence class of the Ceresa cycle.
+Richard Hain and Makoto Matsumoto \cite{HM} reinterpret this class in terms of the Galois action on the pro-$\ell$ \'etale fundamental group of $X$ and describe an analogous class $\nu(X)$ which is basepoint-independent.

 We define two classes $\MD(X, x)$ and $J(X)$ in Galois cohomology (the latter of which is basepoint-independent), called the \emph{modified diagonal} and \emph{Johnson} classes, which capture aspects of the action of Galois on the pro-$\ell$ \'etale fundamental group of $X$.
 Under the assumption that $X$ is smooth and projective, these classes are closely related to $\mu(X,x)$ and $\nu(X)$.
 The main novelty of our construction is that it proceeds via abstract group theory.
-In particular, it works for any pro-$\ell$ group with torsion-free abelianization --- for example, we do not require our curves to be proper, and many of our results hold for general Demuskin groups.
-Even in the case of pro-$\ell$ surface groups, our analysis appears to refine existing results when $\ell=2$; for example, the classes $\MD(X, x)$ and $J(X)$ appear to give slightly more information than the classes $\mu(X, x), \nu(X)$ if $\ell=2$ (if $\ell\neq 2$, one may recover our classes from those in \cite{HM} and vice versa).
+In particular, it works for any pro-$\ell$ group with torsion-free abelianization---for example, we do not require our curves to be proper, and many of our results hold for general Demuskin groups.
+Even in the case of pro-$\ell$ surface groups, our analysis appears to refine existing results when $\ell=2$; for example, the classes $\MD(X, x)$ and $J(X)$ appear to give slightly more information than the classes $\mu(X, x)$ and $\nu(X)$ if $\ell=2$ (if $\ell\neq 2$, one may recover our classes from those in \cite{HM} and vice versa).

-The Ceresa class is well-known to be trivial if $X$ is hyperelliptic and $x$ is a rational Weierstrass point; likewise, the class $\nu(X)$ of \cite{HM} is trivial for any hyperelliptic curve.
-In Section \ref{sec:Fricke-Macbeath} we use properties of the Johnson class to give what is, to our knowledge, the first known example of a non-hyperelliptic curve where $J(X)$ (and hence $\nu(X)$) is torsion.
+The Ceresa class is well known to be trivial if $X$ is hyperelliptic and $x$ is a rational Weierstrass point; likewise, the class $\nu(X)$ of \cite{HM} is trivial for any hyperelliptic curve.
+In Section \ref{sec:Fricke-Macbeath}, we use properties of the Johnson class to give what is, to our knowledge, the first known example of a non-hyperelliptic curve where $J(X)$ (and hence $\nu(X)$) is torsion.
 This curve is of genus $7$.

 Moreover, in Section \ref{sec:dominated-torsion}, we show with Theorem \ref{thm:dominated-torsion} that any curve dominated by a curve with torsion Johnson class has torsion Johnson class as well.
 This can be viewed as a generalization of the fact that any curve dominated by a hyperelliptic curve is itself hyperelliptic.
-Use this property, we construct a non-hyperelliptic genus $3$ curve with torsion Johnson class.
+Using this property, we construct a non-hyperelliptic genus $3$ curve with torsion Johnson class.